sonishsivarajkumar/PyCTAKES/ROADMAP.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to PyCTAKES development.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to pyCTAKES development.

 ## Milestones